Practical Mission Planning for Optimized UAV-Sensor Wireless Recharging: System Design

 \subsection{System Architecture}

-The system architecture is shown in Fig.~\ref{fig:sys}.
-There are many ways to make the system continuously autonomous.
-For example, a drone can be deployed to collect the initial energy distribution of the WRSN, and the energy decay rate of the sensor nodes used to schedule the next charging time.
-For a number of recharging requests, $N_{sn}$, the base station will allocate one PDV to complete the mission.
+We introduce a two-stage, offline and online, mission planning scheme to tackle the CSP.
+The workflow is visualized in Fig.~\ref{fig:sys}.
+For a specific number of charging requests, the base station first conducts an offline mission planning phase, allocating a single UAV to complete the mission autonomously.
+There are various methods to make the system continuously autonomous.
+For example, a UAV can be deployed to collect the initial energy distribution of the WRSN and the energy decay rate of each sensor node.
+The UAV may conduct a routine online mission planning, utilizing the time taken for charging a sensor node to verify that it can complete its mission.
+Alternatively, if the UAV's remaining energy level is approaching a safety threshold value, it may also trigger the online scheme.